Filipe007/Medication_optPD/README.md

 Based on current research, it is not possible to develop a regression model to predict LEDD because there are no biomarkers and blood test data that provide detailed insights into the LEDD processes for each individual patient.
-It corroborates the findings from paper: _Twenty years of dopamine research: individual differences in the response of accumbal dopamine to environmental and pharmacological challenge._ https://www.sciencedirect.com/science/article/abs/pii/S0014299908002781.
+It corroborates the findings from paper: **_Twenty years of dopamine research: individual differences in the response of accumbal dopamine to environmental and pharmacological challenge_**. https://www.sciencedirect.com/science/article/abs/pii/S0014299908002781.

 ### Limitations